different-name/nix-files/readme.md

 - make steam games fullscreen by default
 - cannot login to unity hub because xdg-open cannot recognise unity hub as the default application to open unity hub links
 - not sure what hyprexpo does
+- pre commit hooks not working

 #### general

 - look into tearing https://wiki.hyprland.org/Configuring/Tearing/
 - look into why steam games seem to float by default
 - tune pipewire latency https://nixos.wiki/wiki/PipeWire
+- look into flake-parts and flake-root
+- hypridle

 #### wishlist